chikaharo/java-devops/README.md

-# BoardgameListingWebApp
+# Cloud Native Boardgame Java App on Amazon EKS with Terraform, Github action

 ## Description

 **Board Game Database Full-Stack Web Application.**
-This web application displays lists of board games and their reviews.
+Deploy boardgame - the web application displays lists of board games and their reviews.
 While anyone can view the board game lists and reviews, they are required to log in to add/ edit the board games and their reviews.
 The 'users' have the authority to add board games to the list and add reviews, and the 'managers' have the authority to edit/ delete the reviews on top of the authorities of users.

 ## Technologies

 - Java
 - Spring Boot
-- Amazon Web Services(AWS) EC2
+- Amazon Web Services(AWS) EC2, EKS
-- Thymeleaf
-- Thymeleaf Fragments
-- HTML5
-- CSS
+- Terraform
 - JavaScript
 - Spring MVC
-- JDBC
-- H2 Database Engine (In-memory)
-- JUnit test framework
-- Spring Security
-- Twitter Bootstrap
 - Maven

 ## Features